Blog

 Best userSpreadsheet userOperator building a workflowDeveloper or technical owner

 Google describes Sheets as online collaborative spreadsheets with comments, co-editing, filter views, and access controls: Google Sheets product page.
-Microsoft describes Excel as collaborative spreadsheet software for analysis and sharing: Microsoft Excel product page.
+Microsoft describes Excel as spreadsheet software for analysis, collaboration, and sharing: Microsoft Excel product page.

 Those tools are still excellent for many jobs.
 If the main output is a chart, budget, financial model, pivot table, or shared spreadsheet, use a spreadsheet.
 If the output is an operating workflow with records, statuses, relationships, and repeated actions, use a spreadsheet database.

 Apple Numbers also matters for Mac users.
-Apple's listing for Numbers describes a Mac spreadsheet app that can import Excel and CSV files, collaborate, and export to formats such as CSV, TSV, PDF, and Excel: Numbers on the Mac App Store.
+Apple's Numbers docs cover importing Excel and text files and exporting to Excel, CSV, TSV, and PDF: Numbers import guide, Numbers export guide.
 Numbers is a good fit for polished spreadsheets, lightweight tracking, and Apple-native documents.
 It is not the same job as a database with linked records and row actions.

 How Macrows fits